“Nobody takes advice, but everyone accepts money; therefore money is better than advice “

 However, there are plenty of risks for stablecoins.
 Here are at least six of them:

 - The threat of losing a security reserve for suppliers of stablecoins by banks and other guarantors of the safety of the underlying asset.

 - The emergence of new monopolies

 - Regulation and legalization problems at the level of national economies.

 - High potential for the use of an asset in criminal activities.

 - The problem of scaling in the event of sharp fluctuations in supply and demand for stablecoin.

 - Threats to the security of the client’s operational activities (loss of access keys to the wallet, error in entering the recipient’s address, freezing of the transferred funds)

-Despite the novelty and dampness of stablecoin technology, this asset really holds great potential and, like a pandora’s box, opens the gates of the cryptocurrency World for real business, turning the cryptocurrency itself from a speculative toy into a real, highly effective tool of the modern global economy.
+Despite the novelty and dampness of stablecoin technology, this asset really holds huge potential and, like a Pandora’s box, opens the gates of the cryptocurrency world for real business, turning the cryptocurrency itself from a speculative toy into a real, highly effective tool of the modern global economy.